Marriage in Myanmar: Wedding

+Myanmar is a predominantly Buddhist country, and many wedding customs and traditions are influenced by Buddhism.
 Historically, marriages could be announced to the public by letting people from seven houses on either side of the wedded couple's house know about it.
 Nowadays, people prefer to celebrate their wedding ceremony impressively among their community.
 Some couples sign the marriage certificate at a courthouse and some invite a judge to their home.
 Generally, monks are invited to home in rural areas.
 In metropolitan areas, families go monasteries.
 The couple offers food to the monks and listen to a sermon.

 The best months to celebrate the wedding ceremony are April, May, June, October, November, and February.
 If a couple marries during these months, tradition holds that they will have a prosperous and long-lasting relationship.
 Couples try to avoid marrying during Buddhist Lent, from July to September.